awgutierrez/agsite/content/publication/SubinvariantMetricFunctionals/index.md

 ---
-title: "Subinvariant metric functionals for nonexpansive mappings"
+title: "**Subinvariant Metric Functionals for Nonexpansive Mappings**"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here